DerGrosseDaniel/praxislive-pxg/README.md

   * `c-x-circle`if checked it links width and heigh of circle, if not checked both can be edited independent
   * `c-x-mix-y-achse` mirrors circle horizontan and/or vertically
   * the rest should be obvious :)

+* `Adder10x.pxg`
+add 10 video layers.
+Each is individual switchable.